What is Pluralism? What does the Pluralism Project do?

 I want to start an interfaith group.
 What resources can you suggest to help me get started?

-The Online Interfaith Resource Guides is a collection of links to resources from a variety of interfaith groups, and includes guides, suggestions and tips, and other helpful information.
-Our Interfaith Initiative page also offers extensive useful resources.
+We also maintain a collection of selected links that point to a variety of interfaith groups that may have guides, suggestions and tips, and other helpful information.

 What resources do you have on religious diversity and the environment, religious diversity and poverty, religious diversity and the workplace, etc.?